|

 If Disaster Strikes

-occurs near your home while you are there, check for damage using a flashlight.
-Do not light matches or candles or turn on
+the disaster occurs near your home while you are there, check for damage using a flashlight.
+Do not light matches or candles

-electrical switches.
+or turn on electrical switches.
 Check for fires, fire hazards and other household hazards.
-Sniff for gas leaks, starting at the water
+Sniff for gas leaks, starting at

-heater.
-If you smell gas or suspect a leak, turn off the main gas valve, open windows, and get everyone outside quickly.
+the water heater.
+If you smell gas or suspect a leak, turn off the main gas valve, open windows, and get everyone outside

 Check on your neighbours, especially those who are elderly or disabled